Bushy Parkrun

 Bushy Parkrun (stylised Bushy parkrun) is a running event that takes place every Saturday morning at 9 am in Bushy Park, Teddington, London.
 It was the very first Parkrun, founded by Paul Sinton-Hewitt in October 2004 under its original name Bushy Park Time Trial.
 The event has become a pilgrimage for Parkrunners, attracting entrants from across the globe.
 It is entirely managed by volunteers and is free to enter.
 The course is 5km in length with a terrain that is mostly footpaths and grass.
-The run holds the UK record number of entrants with 2,545 people on Christmas Day 2019.
-There have been numerous notable participants including the current men's former Parkrun record holder Andrew Baddeley, and double Olympic 5 km gold medallist Mo Farah.
+The run holds the UK record number of entrants with 6,204 people on its 1000th event in 2024.
+There have been numerous notable participants including the former men's Parkrun record holder Andrew Baddeley, and double Olympic 5 km gold medallist Mo Farah.

 History

 Bushy Parkrun was founded by Paul Sinton-Hewitt under its original name Bushy Park Time Trial.
 The event started on 2 October 2004 with just 13 runners taking part in the inaugural event.
 The organisers changed the name to UK Time Trial (UKTT) and in October 2008 to Parkrun.
 In 2007, the Parkrun events began to be staged elsewhere in London and the UK.
-It has also since expanded into 21 other countries.
+It has also since expanded into 23 other countries.

 Originally Parkrun results were recorded manually on laptops with runners receiving a metal token after finishing.
 Barcodes were introduced in October 2009, shortly after the 5th anniversary run which had a record turnout; this made recording results significantly quicker.

 On 2 October 2014, Bushy Parkrun celebrated its 10th anniversary.
 The event celebrating this was run on 4 October 2014 and contained a record 1,705 runners, beating the previous record of 1,184 on 11 January 2014, which was the 500th event.

 Bushy Parkrun is highly rated by the runners who have taken part in it, with a 96% overall rating and 98% reporting that they would take part again, in the Runner's World running event survey.
 The event is reported on a weekly basis by the local press, and the Parkrun phenomenon is gaining national exposure.
 As well as being the oldest Parkrun, Bushy is by far the largest event in the UK, consistently getting over 1,000 participants each week and over 50 volunteers.
-Its size can also be attributed to Parkrun's worldwide adoption of barcodes to record results.

 Due to its large turnout, Bushy Parkrun has over 40 volunteer roles including some uncommon to other Parkrun events such as a Lead Bike and Visually Impaired Guides.

 As with all other parkrun events, runners must pre-register on the parkrun website and bring their barcode with them to get a recorded time for the event.
 With this barcode, a runner can record a time at any parkrun they choose to run.